JackKuo666/learning_tensorflow/README.md

 # learning_tensorflow
-This is my notbook about learning tensorflow.
+This is my notebook about learning tensorflow.